dgsienko/The-Cove/README.md

 The player has some items he or she can attempt to give The Hound.
 It may respond favorably.

 #### Talk
 Want to smooth talk The Hound?
 Anger it?
 Plead with it?
 Go ahead!
-The Cove employs NLP and ML to teach that allow The Hound to respond emotionally to text from the player.
+The Cove employs NLP and ML to teach The Hound to respond emotionally to text from the player.

 #### Battle
 Think you can directly beat The Hound in one-on-one battle?
 If you defeat it, victoriously take the item you need.